Free U.S. Shipping On Orders Over $35 - Ships In Discreet Packaging

 Practicing Good Hygiene on Your Period

-What if you begin treatment for BV while on your period?
-Most doctors recommend wearing pads instead of tampons during treatment to ensure that the tampon doesn’t soak up the medicine.
-And if you develop recurrent BV, it might be a good idea to rethink your period hygiene.
-Preliminary research shows that using pads or menstrual cups can prevent BV as they don’t affect the overall bacterial balance the way tampons do.
-There is also some research suggesting that IUDs, a common form of birth control, may alter the vaginal microbiome, making you more susceptible to BV.
+If you experience recurrent BV, it might be beneficial to rethink your period hygiene.
+Preliminary research shows that using pads or menstrual cups can prevent BV, as they don’t affect the overall bacterial balance the way tampons do.
+Furthermore, some research suggests that IUDs, a common form of birth control, may alter the vaginal microbiome, making you more susceptible to BV.

-Overall, if you’ve been worried that BV can affect your period, just know that it’s likely the hormonal imbalance that happens around your period that’s causing the BV and not the BV affecting your period.
-Practice good hygiene throughout your menstrual cycle and speak to a doctor if you have any further concerns.
+Overall, if you’ve been worried that BV can affect your period, remember that it’s likely the hormonal imbalance around your period causing the BV, not the BV affecting your period.
+Practicing good hygiene throughout your menstrual cycle and staying informed about your options can help you manage your health effectively.
+Speak to a doctor if you have any further concerns.